Orange-OpenSource/hurl-dev/sites/hurl.dev/_docs/hurl-file.md

 ## Character Encoding {#character-encoding}

-Hurl text should be encoded in UTF-8, without byte order mark to the beginning of a Hurl text (while Hurl runner may ignore the presence of a byte order mark rather than treating it as an error)
+Hurl text should be encoded in UTF-8, without byte order mark to the beginning of a Hurl text (while Hurl ignores the presence of a byte order mark rather than treating it as an error)

 ## File Extension {#extension}